Ylvauk/Django-Spotify/README.md

 ```

-NOw we can move on to making our files.
+Now we can move on to making our files.

-### 2. Create our CSS and js files.
+### 2. Create our CSS and JS files.

 We need to adjust some styles to make our application look at little more like spotify.